ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### Minor changes

-- A [fix](https://github.com/ppy/osu/pull/28337) proposed by ::spaceman\1atlas::{ user=3035836 } to remove rounding of the slider velocity multiplier on juice streams which resulted in some shifting of difficulty & performance values.
+- A [fix](https://github.com/ppy/osu/pull/28337) proposed by ::spaceman_atlas::{ user=3035836 } to remove rounding of the slider velocity multiplier on juice streams which resulted in some shifting of difficulty & performance values.

 ## osu!mania